bhuvvaan/bhuvvaan.github.io/_pages/bookshelf.md

 nav_order: 6
 ---

-# Welcome to My Bookshelf
+## Welcome to My Bookshelf

-I prefer reading books in my free time (on the bus or during breaks at the gym)—either on my phone or as a hardcover—compared to checking social media.
+I prefer reading books in my free time (on the bus or during breaks at the gym)—either on my phone or as a hardcover.
+Here we go.

 ---

-## Fiction
+### Fiction
 - **Inferno** by Dan Brown
 - **Digital Fortress** by Dan Brown
 - **The Bourne Supremacy** by Robert Ludlum

-## Non-Fiction
+### Non-Fiction
 All great books, highly recommend them!
 - **Man’s Search for Meaning** by Victor Frankl
 - **Ignited Minds** by A.P.J.
 Abdul Kalam